seomoz/vocab/README.md

 ```python
 v = Vocabulary.load('my_vocab.gz')
 ```
-The load function has optional arguments to specifiy the tokenizer (tokenizer), the index lookup table size (table_size), and the power used to build the index lookup table (power).

 The load function assumes a gzipped-file.

+The load function has optional arguments to specifiy the tokenizer to be used with this vocabulary instance (*tokenizer*), the index lookup table size (*table_size*), and the power used to build the index lookup table (*power*).
+See the "Negative sampling" section below for a description of the index lookup table.

 ### Updating a vocabulary
 Once a vocabulary is created, you can add n-grams to it by calling *add_ngrams*.